-Me: We’re all fine.
+Me: Allah ka shuker hai, we’re all fine.
 How’s the Eid preparations coming along?

 Aunt: I’m going to the tailor today to get the dresses.
-I was supposed to get them yesterday, but because of the burglar, all the plans were ruined.
+I was supposed to get them yesterday, but because of the burglar, all my plans are ruined.

-Aunt: You know, guys breaking into the homes.
+Aunt: You know, guys breaking into homes.
 What are you wearing on Eid?